yyd106/Crust-Grants-Program/README.md

 1. DCF Grants Committee will issue comments and request changes on the pull request.
 2. Clarifications and amendments made in the comments need to be included in the application. **You may address feedback by modifying your application directly and leaving a comment** once you're done.
 3. The application is accepted when all requested changes are addressed, the terms and conditions have been agreed upon.

 ### 3. Milestone Delivery and Payment

+*If you are a winning project in Crust-themed events, such as Hackathon, and do not intend to continue to work on your innovation to apply for a Regular Crust Grants of up to $30,000, you may ignore this section.*

 Milestones are to be delivered on the Grant Milestone Delivery repository.
 You can find the delivery process [here](https://github.com/crustio/Crust-Grant-Milestone-Delivery).